yibinsia/FIT2099---Object-oriented-design-and-implementation/README.md

 This repository contains 3 assignments (progressively increase features) focused on developing a game titled Static Factory, inspired by the popular video game Lethal Company.

 In these assignments I'm getting familiar with the game engine, SOLID principles and UML/sequence diagram to properly design a Object-Oriented program with JAVA.
+This project is a collaborative effort completed by myself and three other groupmates.

 Assignment 1
 - Introduction to basic game mechanics and engine setup.